leukwnl/leukwnl/README.md

 - a Cornell student enrolled in CS 4152/5152 Advanced Game Architecture, and are looking for my haptics library to help juice up your game,
 - a recruiter looking into whether I'll be a great fit for your organization.

-Regardless, here's a little bit about myself.
+Here's a little bit about myself:

 I'm a Computer Science graduate from Cornell.
 Being a long way from my hometown Malaysia, I currently live in Brooklyn, New York.